cormanning/moveEditedPhotos/README.md

 # moveEditedPhotos
-Move edited photos and related files to a backup directory.

 While the name says "moveEditedPhotos" this can be applied to any pair of files with matching filenames with differing extensions.

 ## Usage